Logistics & Supply Chain Sustainability Report 2021In partnership with the Foundation for Future Supply Chain

 - Carbon intensity figures for key logistics players.

-- Analysis of impact of current supply chain emissions on environmental targets.
+- Analysis of the impact of current supply chain emissions on environmental targets.

 - Environmental profiles for 10 leading LSPs, including sustainability strategies & targets.